 Before coming to the University of Manchester (again) he was the Bader Postdoctoral Fellow in Philosophy at Queen’s University.
-While he was there he researched the philosophy of Donald C. Williams (1899-1983) and edited a collection of Williams' essays in metaphysics titled The Elements and Patterns of Being: Essays in Metaphysics (Oxford University Press, forthcoming).
+While he was there he researched the philosophy of Donald C. Williams (1899-1983) and edited a collection of Williams' essays in metaphysics titled The Elements and Patterns of Being: Essays in Metaphysics (Oxford University Press, 2018).

 Previously at the University of Manchester he held a Newton International Fellowship from the British Academy.
 His project involved a detailed study of the metaphysics of Samuel Alexander (1859-1938) using the Samuel Alexander Papers held at the John Rylands Library.
 See the project website and the 'Heritage Heroes’ video on Samuel Alexander.

 Before that he was a Visiting Assistant Professor at Dalhousie University (2012-2013) and received his PhD from Syracuse University in 2012.